 Tsingy de Bemaraha

 With stunning limestone pinnacles, the Tsingy de Bemaraha Strict Nature Reserve is one of the main attractions along the West Coast of Madagascar.
-The pinnacles are the main attraction, but the park also boasts mangroves and 7 different lemur species.
+The pinnacles are the main attraction, but the national park also boasts mangroves and 7 different lemur species.
 Here, visitors can catch a glimpse of the famous Deckens sifaka, which are easily distinguished by their white and black markings.

 Avenue of the Baobabs